cualquiercosa327/vvctre/README.md

 # Incompatibilities

 - Different movie file format
-- Different folder for mods, put mods (Luma3DS folder structure) in `sdmc/luma/titles` in vvctre's data folder (you can open it from the GUI with File -> Open Data Folder)
+- Different folder for mods, put mods (Luma3DS folder structure) in `sdmc/luma/titles` in vvctre's user folder (you can open it from the GUI with File -> Open User Folder)
 - Different RPC server protocol